 5. Lauren Naylor

-Laurens’ photography portfolio makes use of both horizontal layouts and vertical grid layouts to showcase her work.
-The first page introduces the viewer with a collection of her most recent work in a beautiful horizontal layout with large images and if the viewer wants to see more of her work, there is plenty to choose from from the navigation.
+Laurens’ photography portfolio makes uses vertical grid layouts to showcase her work.
+The first page introduces the viewer with a collection of her most recent work in a beautiful fullscreen layout with large images and if the viewer wants to see more of her work, there is plenty to choose from from the navigation.

 6. Carlos Hernandez

 A beautiful photography website example.
 Carlos’ website loads fast, the browsing experience is smooth and the mood of this portfolio is excellent in my opinion.
 It’s clean, light and compliments the photography work beautifully.
 There is nothing I can add, visit this portfolio and see for yourself!